rajbot/mixxx_touchosc_mapping/README.md

 - In the Load Preset, choose "TouchOSC iPad Jog-On" and you should be good to go.

 Volume, crossfader, pitch control, play, cue, beatsync, playposition, and jog wheel are mapped so far.
-I will add more when I have time.
+I will add more controls when I have time.